haystackandroid/vimspectr/README.md

 <h2 id="optional-steps">optional steps</h2>

-<p><strong>The examples below use the vim-plug path to <code class="highlighter-rouge">vimspectr/dircolors</code>; if you don’t use vim-plug for plugin management, adjust the path to reflect the location of vimspectr your system.</strong></p>
+<p><strong>The examples below use the vim-plug path to <code class="highlighter-rouge">vimspectr/dircolors</code>; if you don’t use vim-plug for plugin management, adjust the path to reflect the location of vimspectr on your system.</strong></p>

 <h3 id="dircolors">dircolors</h3>